-- Select the Security Roles, to which you want to add the permission to execute the new Custom Command.
+To execute Custom Commands, users must have appropriate permissions.
+At this step of the wizard, you can select the Security Roles to which you want to add the permission to execute the new Custom Command.

-To disallow execution of a Custom Command in the Web Interface, see Disallow certain operations on AD objects.
+For instructions on how to disable a Custom Command in the Web Interface, see Disable Operations on AD objects.

-To completely disable a Custom Command, right-click the command you need, point to All Tasks, and click Disable.
+To completely disable a Custom Command, right-click it, point to All Tasks, and click Disable.

 Disabled Custom Commands are not displayed in the user interface, but can be executed by Business Rules, Scheduled Tasks, and other Custom Commands.